maxsharabayko/srt-xtransmit/docs/uri-syntax.md

 accepts new connections.

 - **rendezvous**: A one-to-one only connection where both parties are equivalent and both connect to one another simultaneously.
-Whoever happened to start first (or succeeded to punch through the firewall) is meant to have initiated the connection.
+Whichever party happened to start first (or succeeded in passing through the firewall) is considered to have initiated the connection.

 ### SRT Example URIs